perazz/fortran-lapack/README.md

 Release 3.10.1 is currently targeted.
 Function interfaces are unchanged from the original implementation, and allow future extension to handle its usage through external implementations.
 The following refactorings are applied:
 - All datatypes and accuracy constants standardized into a module (`stdlib`-compatible names)
+- Both libraries available for 32, 64 and 128-bit floats
 - Free format, lower-case style
 - `implicit none(type, external)` everywhere
 - Removed `DO 10 ....
 10 CONTINUE`, replaced with `do..end do` loops or labelled `loop_10: do ... cycle loop_10 ... end do loop_10` in case control statements are present